xneelo/jsender/README.md

 JSender facilitates a simple jsend implementation for ruby.
 You can report success, error, fail, success with data, fail with data.
 The jsend response contains 'status' and 'data'. 'data' contains what-ever you put in it, as well as a 'notifications' array.
 Helpers are provided to check whether a notification is present and whether a specific data key is present.
 On error the response contains 'message'.

+For more info about JSend refer to https://labs.omniti.com/labs/jsend

 ## Installation

 Add this line to your application's Gemfile: